SaMajerus/Bakery-Vendors-Trkr.Soln/README.md

 * Running the Program <br>
   <!-- IMPORTANT: If your current directory location is not the same as it was for the most recent Step, the instructions that follow WILL NOT WORK.  -->

   * In your GIT BASH command line, enter this command:  'dotnet run' .
-The files will be compiled and then the program will run.
+The files will be compiled and then the application will be started.
-  Once the Welcome message and other text appears in your Console, the Program has started!
+  In the terminal, once the last line of prompts says something like    ''Ctrl-C to end the Application'',  'Ctrl + Left-click' the 'localhost:5000' link.
+A new tab will open in your browser -- and the rest should be self-explanitory.

   To run the program again after a given session ends, simply reenter   dotnet run   as before.
 <br><br><br>

 * If you get an error, here are Troubleshooting steps to try (In Order):
   * 9 times out of 10, an error message will appear if you try to run the program whilst being in the wrong directory location.
   To make sure you're in the right place, do the following.
     * In your Git Bash command line, enter the command  'pwd'.
 The Path leading to your current Folder (a.k.a.
 Directory) location will be printed out.
-    If the last 2 Directories in that Path DO NOT match the following snippet, then you're located in the wrong place. ('CONTAINER' represents your Containing Folder, which is what Contains the Program's Parent/Root folder):          .../CONTAINER/Bakery-csharp/Bakery
+    If the last 2 Directories in that Path DO NOT match the following snippet, then you're located in the wrong place. ('CONTAINER' represents your Containing Folder, which is what Contains the Program's Parent/Root folder):          .../CONTAINER/BkyVendors/Bakery

   * If you're in the Right Place:  try entering the command  'dotnet restore'.
 Once its process is completed, try entering  'dotnet run' again.